botlaram/developer/docs/index.md

 ## About

-This documentation contains details of Python Module and Cheat commands of tools.
+This documentation contains details of Python Module, Devops Applications and Cheat commands of tools.